panoply/syncify/readme.md

 **concurrency**<br>
 The `concurrency` option defaults to 20.
 This option will allow you to set a number of parallel requests to run when uploading or downloading theme files.

+**forceIgnore**<br>
+Forcefully ignores files from the chokidor instance, preventing them from being read and printing to stdout.
+Reccomended if you are ignoring a large quantity of files.

 **ignore**<br>
 The ignore option accepts an array of files.
 You must use full path, for example `theme/assets/*.map`.
 You can also just use the `.syncignore` file.